-The horizontal ruler shows both the dtab stops and any tab stops that you havedTab settings affect inof full paragraphs (using the IncreaseIndent and Decrease Indent icons on the Formatting toolbar) as well as inof parts of a paragraph (by pressing the Tab key on the keyboard).
+The horizontal ruler shows both the default tab stops and any tab stops that you have defined.
+Tab settings affect indentation of full paragraphs (using the Increase Indent and Decrease Indent icons on the Formatting toolbar) as well as indentation of parts of a paragraph (by pressing the Tab key on the keyboard).

-Using the d tab spacing can cause formatting problems if you share documents with other people.
-If you use the d tab spacing and then send the document to someone else who has chosen a different d tab spacing, tabbed material will change to use the other person's settings.
-Instead of using the d d your own tab settings, as d in this section.
+Using the default tab spacing can cause formatting problems if you share documents with other people.
+If you use the default tab spacing and then send the document to someone else who has chosen a different default tab spacing, tabbed material will change to use the other person's settings.
+Instead of using the defaults, define your own tab settings, as described in this section.

-To d in and tab settings for one or more selected paragraphs, double-click on a part of the ruler that is not between the left and right in icons to open the Indents & Spacing page of the Paragraph dialog box.
-Double-click anywhere between the left and right in icons on the ruler to open the Tabs page of the Paragraph dialog box.
+To define indents and tab settings for one or more selected paragraphs, double-click on a part of the ruler that is not between the left and right indent icons to open the Indents & Spacing page of the Paragraph dialog box.
+Double-click anywhere between the left and right indent icons on the ruler to open the Tabs page of the Paragraph dialog box.

 Indents & Spacing Alignment Text Flow Outline & Numbering Tabs Drop Caps Borders

 Position Туре New

-10.43cm () Left
+10.43cm

-10.43cm ○ Righ t Delete A ll
+10.43cm ◯ Righ t Delete A ll

 ○ C e ntred Delete

-O Deci m al L·
+🔘 Deci m al 2

-Character
+C haracter

 Fill character

 None

 O .

-0
+0 -

 0

 O C haracter